dc74089/blue-api-v3/docs/ListApi.md

 //apiKey.setApiKeyPrefix("Token");

 ListApi apiInstance = new ListApi();
-BigDecimal year = new BigDecimal(); // BigDecimal | Competition Year (or Season).
+Integer year = 56; // Integer | Competition Year (or Season).
 Must be 4 digits.
-BigDecimal pageNum = new BigDecimal(); // BigDecimal | Page number of results to return, zero-indexed String ifModifiedSince = "ifModifiedSince_example"; // String | Value of the `Last-Modified` header in the most recently cached response by the client. try {
+Integer pageNum = 56; // Integer | Page number of results to return, zero-indexed String ifModifiedSince = "ifModifiedSince_example"; // String | Value of the `Last-Modified` header in the most recently cached response by the client. try {
     List<Team> result = apiInstance.getTeamsByYear(year, pageNum, ifModifiedSince);